Photo by Urban Cat League

 Take the dog or cat to a vet's office or shelter and ask them to scan for a microchip.
 If the pet is microchipped, contact the microchip company, which will locate the pet's owner.

-Visit the AC&C website to file an online found pet report or to search their lost pet database..
+Visit the ACC website to file an online found pet report or search their lost pet database.

 Post "found pet" flyers, featuring a photo of the pet and your phone number, throughout your neighborhood, at veterinary offices, pet supply stores, and other businesses.
+Be sure to get permission before posting flyers on private property.
 Withhold a distinctive piece of information about the pet (unique markings, eye color, etc.) to screen bogus calls claiming to be the pet's owner.

 If you cannot locate the pet's owner and are prepared to take on the responsibility, we hope you'll consider keeping the pet as part of your family.

-If you cannot keep the pet yourself, then contact a local rescue groups or shelter to see if they have room in their adoption program for the animal.
+If you cannot keep the pet yourself, then contact a local rescue group or shelter to see if they have room in their adoption program for the animal.
 These groups will only take in animals that they can accommodate.
-View a list of Mayor's Alliance participating rescue groups and shelters.

-If you cannot care for the animal until you can locate his or her owner, you can bring the animal to the nearest Animal Care & Control shelter.
-Dogs and cats without identification will be held at the shelter for 72 hours.
+If you cannot care for the animal until you can locate his or her owner, you can bring the animal to the nearest Animal Care Centers of NYC (ACC) shelter.
+Learn more about turning in a stray.

 Prevention